KarelVerschraegen/KarelVerschraegen/README.md

 ## About me :man:

-I'm Karel Verschraegen, a full stack TypeScript developer passionate about React and frontend development in general.
-I am currently working at [Aikido](https://aikido.dev) where I primarily focus on Vue, PHP and MySQL.
+I'm Karel Verschraegen, a full stack software engineer with 4+ years of experience delivering high-quality software in TypeScript, React, TailwindCSS and NestJS.
+I have proven success in rapid prototyping, product development, leadership, technical problem-solving, coordination and communication.

 - :house: Belgium
 - :seedling: Interested in Remix, Vite, SolidJS, Rust, ...